 Motion graphic titles:

-Another huge difference is the variations in dimensions in motion graphics and animation.
+Another huge difference is the variations in dimensions in motion graphics vs animation.

-Animation in general could involve both 2D and 3D animation.
+Animation in general involves both 2D and 3D animation.

 3D animated video

-However, motion graphics are typically associated with animations that are mostly 2D.
+Motion graphics are mostly 2D.
 In certain instances, however, 3D animation is added sparsely to enhance visual interest.

-In the below example, 3D animation can be seen in the rotation of the phone at 0:07 as well as in the background animation of the lines moving outwards at 0:13, while most of the other elements are animated in the 2D space.
+In the below example, we can see 3D animation in the rotation of the phone at 0:07 as well as in the background animation of the lines moving outwards at 0:13, while most of the other elements are animated in the 2D space.

-If you are looking into producing animated content for your business, you must have wondered what is the difference between animation and motion graphics.
+If you are looking into producing animated content for your business, you must have wondered what is the difference between motion graphics and animation.

-To choose the better option of the two for yourself, you need to be more attentive to the needs you have from the final product.
+To choose the better option of the two for yourself, you need to be more attentive to the needs you have for the final product.